LalitK-Space/Flight_Computer_Codebase/BMI088_I2C/README.md

 ```

 *2. Using EXTI (External Interrupts) for Data Ready Detection*

+STEP 1: *INTx Pin Configuration and Mapping:*
+> The desired interrupt pins (INTx) are already configured as OUTPUT pins with the pin behavior set to Active High when calling the following functions:
+- BMI_ACC_enable_INTx(&hi2cx, ACC_INTx_OUT)
+- BMI_GYRO_enable_INTx(&hi2cx, GYRO_INTx_OUT)

+STEP 2: *Setting Up EXTI Line on the MCU:*
+- Configure the GPIO pins of the MCU (connected to BMI088 INTx pins) as EXTI lines.
+- Enable interrupts for these pins in the NVIC.
+- Implement the EXTI callback function to handle the Data Ready Interrupts (DRDY) and process accelerometer or gyroscope data as needed.
 ```c
 /* Example ISR (EXTI Callback) */
 void HAL_GPIO_EXTI_Callback(uint16_t GPIO_Pin)